SS-2005/Scrape_Wise-Ultimate-Web-Scraper/README.md

 Once you have the keys, update the respective code parts with `your_api_key`.

-## 🚀 Usage
+## 🚀 How to Use:

 After project setup,Follow the steps to run the Web-Scraper.
+1. Install all the required packages in your given in `requirements.txt`.
-1. Connect Your device with proper internet connection as the scraper required internet connection for fully functioning or as a result it may not generate desired output.
+2. Connect Your device with proper internet connection as the scraper required internet connection for fully functioning or as a result it may not generate desired output.
-2. Run web_scrper.py
+3. Run web_scrper.py
-3. Input any link that you want to scrape from.
+4. Input any link that you want to scrape from.
-4. In the directory a csv file will be generated with the detailed information leads.
+5. In the directory a csv file will be generated with the detailed information leads.

 ---